Sperm Extraction with Micro-TESE: How Does It Work?

 What is the Micro-Tese Success Rate?

 The success rate of Micro TESE varies depending on the patient's specific condition and the expertise of the surgeon performing the procedure.
 However, studies have shown that Micro TESE has a higher chance of successful sperm retrieval compared to traditional TESE.
-Success rates of 50-60% or even higher have been reported in some studies for infertile men undergoing Micro TESE.
+Micro TESE Success rates of 50-60% or even higher have been reported in some studies for infertile men undergoing this procedure.

 For which type of patients with azoospermia is micro-TESE more successful?